Bhare8972/GroningerLightningPlotter/README.txt

 "max points" : maximum number of points to display for speed reasons.
 If the displayed points exceed this, random points are thrown out until this is met. min/max X:  cuts on the value X to control the quality of the data.

 "ignore time" : the dataset is no longer cut on the time bounds.
-This is useful to comparing lightning phenomina at different times. (e.g. if a negative leader is in one dataset, a dart leader in a second dataset, and you want to see if they overlap in space, but you want to zoom-in to one in time).
+This is useful to comparing lightning phenomena at different times. (e.g. if a negative leader is in one dataset, a dart leader in a second dataset, and you want to see if they overlap in space, but you want to zoom-in to one in time).

 "show all time" : expands the time bounds to show all points inside the XYZ bounds and cuts (for this dataset only).

 Next there are eight boxes, in four pairs, labeled x, y, z , and t.
 If "set" is clicked, these 8 boxes show the current XYZT bounds (left is min, right is max).
 "to CB" / "from CB" copies the bounds to and from the clipboard.
-This is for interacting with scipts and saving the thing you are looking at. (format is a text python nested list.
+This is for interacting with scripts and saving the thing you are looking at. (format is a text python nested list.
 Is obvious when you look at it, just paste to a text file).

 "set. pos" : sets the XYZT bounds to those in the above 8 boxes.
 "show all position" : adjusts the XYZT bounds to show all sources.
 Similar to "show all", but doesn't change the cuts.